You are here

 Scale and Scope

-By enrolling one million or more volunteers, the Precision Medicine Initiative® Cohort Program will have the scale and scope to enable research for a wide range of diseases, both common and rare, as well as increase our understanding of healthy states.
-Additionally, a cohort of this size will have the statistical power to detect associations between genetic and/or environmental exposures and a wide variety of health outcomes.
-Among the scientific opportunities presented by this cohort is the ability to:
+By enrolling one million or more volunteers, the All of Us Research Program will have the scale and scope to enable research for a wide range of diseases, both common and rare, as well as increase our understanding of healthy states.
+Additionally, a research program of this size will have the statistical power to detect associations between genetic and/or environmental exposures and a wide variety of health outcomes.
+Among the scientific opportunities presented by All of Us is the ability to:

 - develop ways to measure risk for a range of diseases based on environmental exposures, genetic factors and interactions between the two;

-- identify the causes of individual differences in response to commonly used drugs (commonly referred to as pharmacogenomics);
+- identify the causes of individual differences (including sex-based differences) in response to commonly used drugs (commonly referred to as pharmacogenomics);

 - discover biological markers that signal increased or decreased risk of developing common diseases;